A savvy cat named Quinn is wont to walk -

 “My strong, enduring mark and great renown

-“Well, if you are our village pillar then
+“Well, if you’re such a village pillar then

-It’s built on shaky ground” the feline speaks.
+It’s built on gravel” Quinn the feline speaks.

-“You lean upon the gracious things each hen
+“You lean upon the things that gals and men

 “Your mien is overstayed” Denise proclaims

-Is forced to leave and makes an bitter scowl
+Is forced to leave and makes a bitter scowl

 Delicious tea and treats that Quinn provides;